ksator/junos-verifications-automation-with-jsnapy/README.md

 ex4300-17, ge-0/0/1 <-> ex4300-18, ge-0/0/1
 ex4300-18, ge-0/0/0 <-> ex4300-9, ge-0/0/1

-In order to configure your junos devices, you can use, as example, one of the following methods:
+In order to configure your junos devices, you can use, as example, the following method:

-### Using Ansible:
+### Configure your junos devices using Ansible:

 #### Ansible playbook:
 pb.yml